C13-NaghamGhawanmeh/MERAKI_Academy_Project_4/Project 4 Starter Code/readme.md

 ## 🎈 Usage <a name="usage"></a>

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-Ex.

-Here’s how to use Sakan effectively:
+Here’s how to make the most of Sakan:

--Register an Account: To start using the platform, create an account by signing up.
+-Register an Account:

+Sign up to access all features of the platform.

--Post Your Needs: If you're looking for a room or roommate, click on the Add Post tab in the navigation bar to create a post describing your housing requirements.
+-Post Your Needs:

+If you’re looking for a room or a roommate, click on the Add Post tab to create a detailed post.
+Add a title and description to clearly outline your needs or the room details.
+Upload an image to make your post more appealing and informative.
+After publishing, you can edit your post (title, description, or image) anytime from your profile section.
+Browse Posts:
--Browse Posts: Use the Search feature to find rooms or roommates based on your preferences (e.g., location, budget, or room type).
+Use the Search feature to filter posts by location, budget, or room type and find the perfect match.

+-Save Posts:

--Save Posts: If you find a post that interests you, click on Save Post to add it to your saved list for future reference.
+If you find a post you’re interested in, click Save Post to add it to your personal saved list.
+Access all your saved posts in the Saved Posts section.
+If a saved post is no longer relevant, you can easily remove it from your saved list.

+-Interact with Comments:

--Interact with Users: Use the Comments feature to ask questions or interact with other users about their posts.
+Add comments to posts to ask questions or connect with other users.
--Manage Your Posts: View, edit, or delete your posts in your profile section for full control over your listings.
--Whether you're a student looking for accommodation near your university or an employee relocating for work, Sakan makes finding housing simple and efficient.
+Delete your own comments if needed.
+Admins can manage and delete any comments across the platform.

+-Manage Posts:

+As a post owner, you can view, edit, or delete your posts at any time.
+Admins have the ability to delete any post to maintain platform quality and compliance.
+With Sakan, you can efficiently create and manage posts, interact with the community, and find housing or roommates that fit your needs perfectly!
 ## ⛏️ Built Using <a name = "built_using"></a>

 - [MongoDB](https://www.mongodb.com/) - Database